vijaykrishnavanshi/assignment/Frontend-Senior.md

 ## User Story

-User visits a link and clicks on connect button.
-On click metamask shows a popup which lets user to connect.
-After connecting user can see the balance of their wallet and also a button to go to GM Page.

-When clicked on GM button user will go to a page where GM is written with button a to go back.
+1. Connect wallet using Rainbow kit
+2. Interact with contract <address>
+3. Mint 100 Tokens to the connected wallet address
+4. Disperse tokens to list of wallet address

 Things to learn here are:

-* how to connect metamask wallet to react app
+* how to connect metamask wallet to react app - can use rainbowkit
-* Create a static build of the app
+* Create a static build of the app with hash router
-* Deploy and host it on IPFS using fleek and make sure the sub page work as well
+* Deploy and host it on IPFS using fleek and make sure the sub pages work on ipfs gateway

+## Key Points

+* State Management
+* Documentation
+* Folder Structure

+## Bonus Points

+* Implement Embedded Wallet functionality

 ## Technologies